top of page

 Eligibility: Current 6th to 8th grade students

-The Junior Scientist Training Program (JSTP) at Scripps Research offers a unique summer camp experience for middle school students interested in pursuing a career in science.
-During the program, you will take on hands-on science experiments and design challenges, while learning firsthand how scientists conduct research and the many possibilities that it brings with it.
-As a final deliverable, you will have the chance to design and conduct an independent research project that will be presented and will earn a certificate of completion from Scripps Research.
+The Junior Scientist Training Program (JSTP) at Scripps Research offers a summer camp experience for middle school students interested in pursuing a career in science.
+During the program, you will work on science experiments and design challenges.
+You will learn how scientists conduct research and the many possibilities it offers.
+As a final deliverable, you will have the chance to design and conduct an independent research project that will be presented, and you will earn a certificate of completion from Scripps Research.

 Location: Scripps Research campus